0xced/Chisel/README.md

 ## Removing the Azure SDK from `Microsoft.Data.SqlClient`

-Getting rid of the Azure/Microsoft Identity bits requires defining three packages to remove plus an additional trick.
+Getting rid of the Azure/Microsoft Identity bits requires defining three packages to remove.
 In the previous example, `<ChiselPackage>` was used as an MSBuild property.
 Here, it's used as an MSBuild item (i.e. with the `Include` attribute) to specify multiple packages.

 ```xml
 <ItemGroup>